Screenly/Anthias/docs/migrating-assets-to-screenly.md

-# Migrating from a device running Raspberry Pi OS (Lite)
+# Migrating assets from Anthias to Screenly

+> [!NOTE]
-This feature is only available in devices running Raspberry Pi OS at the moment.
+> This feature is only available in devices running Raspberry Pi OS at the moment.

 To get started, SSH to your Raspberry Pi running Anthias.
 For instance: